SpinDoctorMRI/SpinDoctor/README.md

 SpinDoctor is a software package that performs numerical simulations of diffusion magnetic resonance imaging (dMRI) for prototyping purposes.

+This is an extended version for simulating direction varying sequences for human microglia.

 ## Software requirements